twitwi/yap-splitboard/README.md

+# yap-SplitBoard

-# Tiny nested split dashboard
+yap-SplitBoard is a nested split dashboard to aggregate small applications.

+See also [yap-Applications](/twitwi/yap-applications) for more information and applications.